durham-qlm/durham-qlm.github.io/join/phdrecruit.md

   <td>
 	<br>
       	<h5><a id="odd">Overwhelmingly dipolar diatomics (ODD-molecules) </a></h5><br>
 Ultracold polar molecules have important applications across the fields of quantum computation, quantum simulation, quantum chemistry, and the precision measurement of fundamental constants.
-One important feature of polar molecules is that they possess electric dipole moments that can be used to engineer long-range many-body entanglements, while cooling the molecules down to ultracold temperatures allows the study of these quantum effects free from thermal noise.
+One important feature of polar molecules is that they possess electric dipole moments that can be used to engineer long-range many-body entanglements, while cooling the molecules down to ultracold temperatures allows the study of these quantum effects free from thermal noise. <br><br>

 In this project, you will join our team focused on producing ultracold RbAg and CsAg molecules.
 These molecules, containing silver (Ag), possess much larger dipole moments than are currently available in competing experiments.
 This will enable robust entangling operations to be performed more quickly and with less sensitivity to experimental noise.
-Following the roadmap developed on our highly-successful RbCs experiments, you will study and learn to control collisions between Ag and Rb/Cs atoms via interspecies Feshbach resonances, learn to associate pairs of atoms to form molecules in an ultracold atom mixture, and develop the techniques to transfer these molecules to their internal ground state.
+Following the roadmap developed on our highly-successful RbCs experiments, you will study and learn to control collisions between Ag and Rb/Cs atoms via interspecies Feshbach resonances, learn to associate pairs of atoms to form molecules in an ultracold atom mixture, and develop the techniques to transfer these molecules to their internal ground state. <br><br>

-This 4-year project is funded by The Royal Society.
+This 4-year project is funded by The Royal Society. <br><br>

 For more information, please contact <a href="https://durham-qlm.uk/members/current/gregory/">Dr. Philip Gregory</a>.